 “Get thee back into the tempest and the Night’s Plutonian shore!

 Leave no black plume as a token of that lie thy soul hath spoken!

 Leave my loneliness unbroken!—quit the bust above my door!

 Take thy beak from out my heart, and take thy form from off my door!”

 Quoth the Raven “Nevermore.”

-In this section of the text the unnamed speaker is addressing the raven passionately.
+In this section of the text, the unnamed speaker is addressing the raven passionately.
 He’s yelling at it, shrining his words, demanding that it goes back to “the tempest” and “the Night’s Plutonian shore”.
 In this passage, Poe uses archaic words like “thy,” “thee” and “hath”.
-Other words that appear in the text that are undeniably archaic and would not have been used in common speech at the time are “methought” and “quaff”.
+Other words that appear in the text that are undeniably archaic and would not have been used in a common speech at the time are “methought” and “quaff”.